 Applying to graduate is a simple process that is done through your EdNet account.
 Students will log into their EdNet account then select Student & Financial Aid, Student Records and Apply to Graduate.
 Then simply follow the on-screen instructions.

 The graduation application can be submitted only once per program of study (degree).
 Please note that your complete program of study (including degrees, majors, minors, concentrations, etc.) must be properly declared before you apply to graduate.
-If changes need to be made to the program of study, students must complete a Request to Declare, Change or Add Major/Minor form and submit it to the Registrar’s Office.
+If changes need to be made to the program of study, students must complete a Change of Program form and submit it to the Registrar’s Office.

 Students planning to graduate with multiple degrees (i.e. AS & BS) within the same term will need to submit an application for each degree.

 - When to Apply?

-Students should apply by the published deadline and are encouraged to apply before the deadline.
+Students should apply by the deadline published below and are encouraged to apply before the deadline.